* This is the Consumer Version. *

 Some women may have had diabetes before becoming pregnant, but the disease was not recognized until they became pregnant.

 Most experts now recommend that doctors routinely screen all pregnant women for gestational diabetes.
-Doctors take a sample of blood, usually after women have fasted overnight, and do a blood test to measure the blood sugar (glucose) level.
-Sometimes doctors then give the woman a liquid that contains glucose to drink.
-Over the next 2 to 3 hours, doctors then take and test samples of blood to determine whether the blood sugar level becomes abnormally high.
+To check whether women have diabetes, some doctors first take a sample of blood, usually after women have fasted overnight, and do a blood test to measure the blood sugar (glucose) level.
+But the best way to confirm the diagnosis of diabetes is a two-part test that begins by having the woman drink a liquid that contains glucose.
+One hour after the woman drinks the liquid, doctors take and test samples of blood to determine whether the blood sugar level becomes abnormally high.
+If it is abnormally high, doctors give her a liquid that contains larger amount of glucose.
+After 3 hours, her blood sugar level is measured again.
+If it is still abnormally high, diabetes is diagnosed.
 This test is called the oral glucose tolerance test.

 If diabetes is poorly controlled early in the pregnancy, the risk of an early miscarriage and significant birth defects is increased.
 Babies born to women with diabetes tend to be larger than those born to women without diabetes.
 If diabetes is poorly controlled, babies may be particularly large.
 A large fetus is less likely to pass easily through the vagina and is more likely to be injured during vaginal delivery.
 Consequently, cesarean delivery may be necessary.
 Also, the fetus’s lungs tend to mature slowly.

-Newborns of women with diabetes are at increased risk of having low sugar, low calcium, and high bilirubin levels in the blood (see Jaundice in Newborns).
+Newborns of women with diabetes are at increased risk of having low sugar, low calcium, and high bilirubin levels in the blood ( hyperbilirubinemia).

 To reduce the risk of problems, doctors may involve a diabetes team (including nurses, a nutritionist, and social workers) and a pediatrician.